WordPress/gutenberg/docs/reference-guides/interactivity-api/api-reference.md

 ### `wp-on-document-async`

-Similar to `wp-on-async`.
-An optimized version of `wp-on-document` that prevents blocking the main thread on long tasks.
-Use this directive for any `wp-on` that doesn't need synchronous access to the `event` object, in particular the methods `event.preventDefault()`, `event.stopPropagation()`, and `event.stopImmediatePropagation()`.
-This event listener is also added as `passive`.
+Similar to `wp-on-async`, this is an optimized version of `wp-on-document` that immediately yields to main to avoid contributing to a long task.
+Use this async version whenever there is no need for synchronous access to the `event` object, in particular the methods `event.preventDefault()`, `event.stopPropagation()`, and `event.stopImmediatePropagation()`.
+This event listener is also added as [`passive`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener#passive).

 ### `wp-watch`